infinum/phrasing/README.md

 ## Upgrading from version 2.x to 3.x

-In versions 3.0.0 and above we have added the Phrasing Versioning System which requires an additional table, so if you are upgrading to a 3.x release, run <tt>rake phrasing:install</tt> to get the additional migration file, <tt>rake db:migrate</tt> and thats it.
+In versions 3.0.0 and above we have added the Phrasing Versioning System which requires an additional table, so if you are upgrading to a 3.x release, run <tt>rake phrasing:install</tt> to get the additional migration file, then run <tt>rake db:migrate</tt>.

 ## Turbolinks